Difficulty

 Disease

 In Lexington, Kentucky, 6 plots were planted with 10 different Japanese honeyberry (haskap) selections, in addition to the hybrid variety 'Borealis', during the spring of 2014.
-From 2016 to 2018, data was recorded.[3][4][5]
-During this time, mildew was not present and "leaf bronzing" was implied to be low for many.
+From 2016 to 2018, data was recorded[3][4][5], and during this time, mildew was not present and "leaf bronzing" was implied to be low for many.
 Unfortunately, most selections had a fairly high mortality rate by the end of the 5th year, and every dead bush was diagnosed with phytophthora root rot.
 However, there were two selections with few or no deaths (one death was reported in 2017, but it was apparently retracted in 2018).
 They were released under the names of 'Sunrise' and 'Early Blue'.[5]

 Fruit Maturity